-Complaint/Grievance Procedure - Child Development Department
+Complaint/Grievance Procedure

-The purpose of this procedure is to establish a process whereby members of the community, including parents, who have concerns regarding the Head Start and State-funded child development options in the Sacramento City Unified School District Child Development Programs, can have these concerns and/or complaints resolved at the lowest level.
+The purpose of this procedure is to establish a process whereby members of the community, including parents, who have concerns regarding the Head Start, State Preschool, and Transitional Kindergarten Collaborative options can have these concerns and/or complaints resolved at the lowest level.
 The informal complaint procedure is reviewed annually with two parent groups: the Head Start Policy Committee (PC) and the Parent Advisory Committee (PAC), for State options.